Let’s start with one simple fact: your business needs a social media presence.

 Social media opens the conversation for instant interaction, relationship building, and customer loyalty.

-Social channels evolve, constantly releasing new features, and this rapidly changing environment can be intimidating for some business owners.
+Social channels evolve, too, constantly releasing new features.
+This rapidly changing environment can be intimidating for some business owners.

 5. Grow Affordably

-Yes, social media isn’t a place to be overly salesy, but after all, it’s a marketing channel and you need not ignore the opportunity to make sales, should it present itself.
-Sponsored info on timelines, videos with CTAs, cross-channel retargeting and shoppable posts are the mainstay of social media.
+Yes, social media isn’t a place to be overly salesy.
+However, it’s a marketing channel; you need not ignore the opportunity to make sales if it presents itself.
+Sponsored info on timelines, videos with CTAs, cross-channel retargeting, and shoppable posts are the mainstay of social media.

 Most businesses are data-driven, but social media isn’t a set-in-stone science.
-For example, you can scroll by an ad that has a picture of a huge scoop of melting chocolate ice cream topped with a mound of whipped cream.
+For example, you can scroll by an ad with a picture of a huge scoop of melting chocolate ice cream topped with a mound of whipped cream.
 You may not think twice about it, but three days later, you may stop by Baskin-Robbins because you were craving a scoop of chocolate ice cream.
-Social media can contribute to the buyer’s decision-making process like that.

 When building an ad campaign, know who you’re trying to reach and what goal you want to achieve so you don’t waste any of your budget on unhelpful advertising.
-Avoid overly salesy ads, and opt for content that educates or entertains (or does both at the same time).
+Avoid overly salesy ads, and opt for content that educates or entertains (or does both simultaneously).

 6. Provide Support

 Social platforms have successfully broken down barriers between companies and their customers.
-Now, instead of calling a customer service line, many people turn to Facebook or Twitter to solve problems or find information.
+Instead of calling a customer service line, many people now turn to Facebook or Twitter to solve problems or find information.

 Develop your reputation as a responsive, caring brand by offering support through social channels: